 Before reaching a partnership with a supplier and signing a contract, it is best to ask a series of questions to ensure that they are reliable.

-In this blog, I will introduce 10 questions that every importer should ask.
+In this blog, I will introduce 10 questions to ask during vendor selection.

 Questionnaire to check the supplier's background